DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-03-29-collecting-reasons-for-deferral.md

 ![Outcomes for 2023-2024 academic year deferrals](2023-2024-outcomes.png)

-With this in mind, the Department for Education sought to understand better why trainees deferred.
-This research would allow us to design policies and services to reduce deferrals and the number of deferrals that result in withdrawal.
+With this in mind, the Department for Education aimed to gain a better understanding of why trainees deferred.
+This research would enable us to develop policies and services to reduce deferrals and the withdrawals that result from them.

 ## What we have changed